These FAQs are based upon the Massachusetts Earned Sick Time Law, M.G.L. c. 149, § 148C, and its accompanying regulations, 940 CMR 33.00.

-Thursday, 21 May 2015 Posted by Human resources Department
+Thursday, 21 May 2015 Posted by Human Resources Department

-Monday, 27 October 2014 Posted by Human resources Department
+Monday, 27 October 2014 Posted by Human Resources Department

 Commonly known as the Beige Book, this report is published eight times per year.
 Each Federal Reserve Bank gathers anecdotal information on current economic conditions in its District through reports from Bank and Branch directors and interviews with key business contacts, economists, market experts, and other sources.
-The Beige Book summarizes this information by District and sector.
-An overall summary of the twelve district reports is prepared by a designated Federal Reserve Bank on a rotating basis.

-Tuesday, 11 February 2014 Posted by Human resources Department
+Tuesday, 11 February 2014 Posted by Human Resources Department